rwetzeler/DrivewayAlarm/README.md

 # DrivewayAlarm
-This project is to utilize a [Particle.IO Core] (http://docs.particle.io/core/), a Cloud enabled IoT device, with signal from a STI Driveway alarm [STI-34100] (http://www.sti-usa.com/Products/Wireless-Driveway-Monitor-solar-powered-STI-34100.htm) and utilizing its lamp controller port to give much greater capabilitity to the alarm system.
+This project is to utilize a [Particle.IO Core] (http://docs.particle.io/core/) (Formally Spark.IO), a Cloud enabled IoT device, with signal from a STI Driveway alarm [STI-34100] (http://www.sti-usa.com/Products/Wireless-Driveway-Monitor-solar-powered-STI-34100.htm) and utilizing its lamp controller port to give much greater capabilitity to the alarm system.

 ##Hardware Used
 * Particl.IO Core